-We are thrilled to release Dr. Susan Brookhart’s new book, Performance Assessment: Showing What Students Know and Can Do, now available at the Learning Sciences bookstore.
+Dr. Susan Brookhart’s book, Performance Assessment: Showing What Students Know and Can Do, is available at the Learning Sciences bookstore.
 Dr. Brookhart, a former elementary school teacher, also taught at Duquesne University from 1989 to 2003.
 She was a keynote speaker at the 2015 Building Expertise Conference, discussing the characteristics of (and uses for) effective classroom questioning.

 Drawing from her experiences in the classroom, Performance Assessment includes techniques to help teachers assess students and design lesson plans focused on performance assessment.
 On June 1, we had the opportunity to sit down with the renowned author and discuss her enlightening new book.

 What is Performance Assessment?

 The phrase performance assessment tends to automatically bring formative assessment to mind—and for good reason.
 The two go hand-in-hand, but they’re not the same.
 Performance assessment is about evaluating student performance on a given formative assessment task.

 “Performance assessment doesn’t talk about how to teach… but how to assess learning,” explains Dr. Brookhart, adding that educators can only improve students’ ability to retrieve and store information by assessing their level of competency and then deciding how to move forward to foster increased higher-order thinking and problem solving.

 Because performance assessment is comprised of a task and a rubric, people often wonder:

 - What should the rubric be based upon?